Secjuice/secjuice-articles/README.md

 Tom Caliendo • Mar 12, 2024 • 14 min read

 ## [Top 3 Threats of 2024 and How To Protect Against Them](./posts/edit-3.md)

+Cyber security threats never stop.
+A technology gets created, a vulnerability is discovered within it, the vuln gets patched, only for a new vuln to be found – rinse, repeat.

+Ross Moore • Mar 15, 2024 • 16 min read
 ## [Age Verification: An Analysis of its Effectiveness & Risks](./posts/age-verification-analysis.md)

 Age verification laws have been suddenly rolling out in the USA.
 In this article, we will navigate through a complex analysis, as I seek to stimulate your thoughts rather than impose conclusions.
 Today's discussion centers on age verification protocols implemented on pornography websites.